Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 If you need help finding the RGB or HEX value of a particular color that you have in mind, check out this [color picker][color-picker].

 ## The `background-color` property
-The `background-color` property takes the same types of colors as the `color` property, and - you guessed it - changes the background color of an element.
+The `background-color` property changes the background color of an element.
+It takes the same values as the `color` property (the types I discussed above).
 Remove your existing `color` property, and replace it with this:
 ```CSS
 h1 {
     background-color: lightskyblue;